Lake Kaniere

-Lake Kaniere is a glacial lake located on the West Coast of New Zealand's South Island, nearly 200 m deep and surrounded on three sides by mountains and mature rimu forest.
+Lake Kaniere is a glacial lake located on the West Coast of New Zealand's South Island.
+Nearly 200 m deep, the lake is surrounded on three sides by mountains and mature rimu forest.
 It is regarded by many as the most beautiful of the West Coast lakes, and is a popular tourist and leisure destination.

 Geography

 Lake Kaniere lies 19 km southeast of Hokitika, between two mountain ranges.
 At about 15 km2, it is second only to Lake Brunner in size among the West Coast's lakes.
 It is oriented north-south, 8 km long and 2 km wide, and has a maximum depth of 195 m.
 Mount Graham and Mount Upright / Te Taumata o Uekanuku are on the west coast of the lake, Tūhua on the east.
 The lake is included in the 7000 ha Lake Kaniere Scenic Reserve.

 The road from Hokitika meets the northern shore of the lake at "The Landing" and splits; Dorothy Falls Road runs up the entire eastern side of the lake past Hans Bay and Dorothy Falls to the Styx River, while the other fork goes a short way west to Sunny Bight.
 A four-hour hiking trail continues down the west side of the lake before joining Dorothy Falls Road.
 Most of the houses at Lake Kaniere today are holiday homes, and there is a DOC campground at Hans Bay.